jlandersen/PracticalDevOpsTraining/Labs/lab02.md

 1. Replace `Services/NameGenerator.cs` with the implementation from [Exercise-2-Service-Implementation](Assets/Exercise-2-Service-Implementation/NameGenerator.cs).

 1. Run your Web Api `http://localhost:2690/api/books` using a browser or *Postman* and note how the book names are now generated based on data from Azure Storage.

+## Further Ideas If You Have Time

+* Change the implementation to use the storage SDK instead (`WindowsAzure.Storage` NuGet package)